 FMEAs for Monitoring and System Response, or FMEA-MSRs, supplement DFMEAs and consider how systems can fail while being used by the customer.
-FMEA-MSRs are being introduced in the new 2018 AIAG-VDA FMEA Handbook.
+FMEA-MSRs have been introduced in the new 2019 AIAG-VDA FMEA Handbook.
 Here is a short Q&A about what an FMEA-MSR is.

 What is an FMEA-MSR?